void-linux/void-docs/src/installation/base-requirements.md

 | x86_64-musl  | EM64T            | 96MB | 350MB   |
 | i686-glibc   | Pentium 4 (SSE2) | 96MB | 350MB   |

-> Note: ''Flavor'' installations do require more resources, depending on which
+> Note: Flavor installations require more resources.
+How much more depends on
-> environment you choose.
+> the flavor.

 Void is not available for i386, i486, or i586 architectures.

 It is highly recommended to have a network connection available during install to download updates, but this is not required.
 ISO images contain installation data on-disc and can be installed without network connectivity.